zeek/package-manager/doc/developers.rst

 #.
 Finalize the git repo tag and version with  ``update-changes -R <version>``
    if not done already.

 #.
-Upload the distribution (you will need the credentials for the 'bro'
+Upload the distribution (you will need the credentials for the 'zeek'
    account on PyPi):

    .. code-block:: console